 AREA CREDITS

-Writing and Speaking: (6 credits)
+Communication: (6 credits)

 ENGL 1120 (Composition II) 3

 3

-Select an additional course from CJ 2150, ENGL 2220, or LING 2110.
-Stude ents pursuing a BS in ECE degree at UNM
+Select an additional course from COMM 2150, ENGL 2220, or LING 2110.
+Students pursuing a BS in ECE degree at

-must take CJ 2150 and select an additional course from ENGL 2220 or LIN IG 2110.
+UNM must take COMM 2150 and select an additional course from ENGL 2 2220 or LING 2110.

-Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credit hours from m the prerequisite ENGL 1110 (or its

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area require ements below.

 Mathematics and Statistics: (3 credits)

 MATH 2118 (Math for Elementary and Middle School Teachers III) 3

 Physical and Natural Sciences: (4 credits)

 4

 Students pursuing a BS in ECE at UNM should take all three NTSC courses (1110, 1120, 2110).
 Any science courses

-in the UNM Core Curriculum that includes a lab will meet the requirements for the AA degree and are transferable
+in the UNM Core Curriculum that includes a lab will meet the requirement s for the AA degree and are transferable

 for the BS.

 Social and Behavioral Sciences: (3 credits)